No, You Did Not Get COVID-19 in the Fall of 2019

 Hanson also (incorrectly) suggests that the virus’s spread in California came from “Chinese nationals” visiting California.
 Looking more closely at his recent work reveals a potential political motive for that claim; in a recent op-ed for Fox News, he argues that we already have too many Chinese nationals visiting, studying, or collaborating in the U.S., and that post-coronavirus America should “wake up” and make changes.

-Confirmation bias has driven sharing other dubious science as well, though sometimes it works to reinforce fear rather than offer hope.
-A Medium piece asserting that people exercising outdoors could be spreading coronavirus went viral Wednesday, shared by many who were already paranoid about being outside near runners or cyclists.
-Vice dug into its origins, and it turns out to be written by an entrepreneur and is based on very flimsy research.
+Confirmation bias has driven the sharing of other dubious science as well, though sometimes it works to reinforce fear rather than offer hope.
+A Medium piece asserting that people exercising outdoors could be spreading the coronavirus went viral Wednesday, shared by many who were already paranoid about being outside near runners or cyclists.
+Vice dug into its origins, and it turned out to have been written by an entrepreneur and based on very flimsy research.
 With the news changing rapidly, it’s difficult to keep track of what’s legitimate, but when in doubt, look at who’s making sweeping claims and ask how they know (or don’t know) what they claim.

+For more on the impact of the coronavirus, listen to this week’s episode of Slate Money.

+Correction, April 10, 2020: This piece originally misidentified Stanford’s Hoover Institution as the Hoover Institute.

 Future Tense is a partnership of Slate, New America, and Arizona State University that examines emerging technologies, public policy, and society.